 In addition to the Rens, Globetrotters, All Stars, and Redskins, the other squads rounding out the tournament were the House of David All Stars from Benton Harbor, Michigan, the Chicago Harmons, the Clarksburg Oil Five of West Virginia, the Fort Wayne Harvesters, the Illinois Grads, the New York Celtics, and the New York Yankees.

-Because remember, there had never been any event like this one in the prior history of basketball.
-Also remember that the idea of pay-for-play was still frowned upon.
+Remember, there had never been any event like this one in the prior history of basketball.
+Also remember that the idea of pay-for-play was a fairly new concept that many still frowned upon.

 These developments gave rise to the ideas that spawned the National Basketball Association a little over a decade later.

 It should be needless to say, but it is still worth the additional reminder, that the New York Rens and the Harlem Globetrotters “made” this tournament by giving it credibility in its infancy.
 Had either of these teams been omitted, the basketball-knowing public would have been suspicious.
-That also speaks to Cochrane’s clear-sightedness.
+That also speaks to the clear-sightedness of its promoter, Edward W. Cochrane, and his newspaper, the Herald-American.

 “In the first meet the New York Rens emerged from a field of twelve great basketball quintets to become the first officially recognized world’s championship basketball team,” Cochrane stated.
 “Naturally we are proud of the way the sports public has accepted this Herald-American event.”